MISSION STATEMENT

 K-8 Tuition

-Graduation/Retreat Fee: Each Eighth Grade students will be required to pay a $60 graduation fee.
-Additional mandatory retreat fees also apply.
-Every 7th grade parent is required to pay $20 towards the 8th grade banquet.
+Graduation/Retreat Fee: Each Eighth Grade student will be required to pay a $150 graduation fee.
+Additional mandatory retreat fees may also apply.

 Tuition Payments